Learn more about

 those who do more.

-With the help of the Fund II Foundation, Komen has set the ambitious but very necessary goal of reducing Black breast cancer disparities by 25%, starting in 10 metropolitan areas in the U.S. with the highest disparities.
-This Initiative’s urgency and noble aspirations speak to the extreme danger posed by cancer within the Black community.
+With the help of Fund II Foundation, Susan G. Komen set the goal of reducing Black breast cancer disparities by 25%, starting in 10 metropolitan areas in the U.S. with the greatest needs.
 Data shows that Black women in the U.S. are about 40% more likely to die of breast cancer than white women.
-Nearly half of Black women diagnosed with breast cancer die within 5 years vs. less than one in three white women.
-Black women are also often diagnosed later, and with more aggressive forms of breast cancer, and experience a negative financial impact from their diagnosis and these gaps remain large after controlling for social and economic variables.
-Through education and increasing access to better healthcare, the Initiative hopes to help Black women across the country who otherwise would not receive equitable cancer care.
+Nearly half of Black women diagnosed with breast cancer die within five years, compared to less than one-third of white women.
+Black women are also often diagnosed later and with more aggressive forms of breast cancer.
+Through education and improved access to quality healthcare, Stand for H.E.R. helps reduce gaps in care and supports better health outcomes.

 - Memphis, TN